Georgia football coach Mark Richt has been known to leave a lasting impression.

 Florida State is expected to be the preseason No. 1 for 2014, so it was no surprise when Pruitt quickly was asked why he would leave Tallahassee after just one season.

 "If you follow this business, there are highs and lows everywhere," he said.
 "For seven straight years, the SEC won the national championship.
-FSU is on top right now, and there is never an easy time to leave any place, especially when it's a place where you have such dear friends who gave you an opportunity.
-But the opportunity to come to the University of Georgia and the chance to work with Coach Richt -- there are a lot of folks who would love to be sitting in this chair today."
+FSU is on top right now, and there is never an easy time to leave any place, especially when it's a place where you have such dear friends who gave you an opportunity and the players there, but the opportunity to come to the University of Georgia and the chance to work with Coach Richt - there are a lot of folks who would love to be sitting in this chair today."

 Richt was left searching for a defensive coordinator Sunday afternoon after Todd Grantham elected to leave after four seasons for the same position at Louisville.
 Richt said a big reason for Grantham's departure was the opportunity Grantham will now have to coach with his younger brother, Tony, on Bobby Petrino's Cardinals.

 For more information, read Thursday's Times Free Press